stalniy/casl/packages/casl-prisma/README.md

 ## Custom PrismaClient output path (Prisma 7 default)

 Prisma 7's `prisma-client` generator writes the client into a custom directory, so `@prisma/client` no longer re-exports your project types.
-Point CASL at the generated namespace with a small wrapper:
+Point CASL at the generated client with a small wrapper built on `@casl/prisma/runtime`:

 ```prisma
 // schema.prisma